apache/incubator-kie-kogito-pipelines/docs/jenkins.md

 We use [Jenkins Job DSL](https://github.com/jenkinsci/job-dsl-plugin) to create the different Kogito jobs

-## Structure
+## Jenkins jobs generation structure

+We identify 3 different parts for the job generation:

+* Seed API
+  This is the seed repository containing the common API to generate jobs
+* Config files
+  Yaml files which setup the configuration for the jobs generation (repositories, branches, ...)
+* Repositories' jobs definition
+  This is where each repository decide which job(s) to generate

-### Seed structure
+### Seed library

 The seed structure is as follow:

     .
     ├── dsl                     # main folder for seed job generation and configuration of Kogito jobs │   ├── seed                # contains all information and configuration of the seed job
-    |   │   └── config
-    |   │   │   ├── main.yaml       # main configuration for the whole seed job
-    |   │   │   └── branch.yaml     # jobs configuration for the current branch
-    |   │   └── jobs
+    |   │   └── jenkinsfiles
     |   │   │   ├── scripts                         # common script for seed generation
-    |   |   │   │   ├── util.groovy                 # common script used by seed pipelines
+    |   |   │   │   ├── utils.groovy                 # common script used by seed pipelines
     |   |   │   │   └── ...
     |   │   │   ├── Jenkinsfile.seed.branch         # pipeline for the branch seed job
     |   │   │   ├── Jenkinsfile.seed.main           # pipeline for the main seed job
+    |   │   └── jobs
     |   │   │   ├── seed_job_branch.groovy          # generate a branch seed job
     |   │   │   ├── seed_job_main.groovy            # generate a main seed job
     |   │   │   └── seed_job_repo.groovy            # generate a repo seed job